hgkarremans/api/README.md

-# Share a Meal API Quinn Verschoor
+# Share a Meal API Hans Gerard Karremans 2188909

 This project was made for school and the get a deeper understanding of HTTP and how an API is made.